-Kadri scores twice, propels Avs past reeling Red Wings 6-3
+MacKinnon reaches 30-goal mark, Avs beat Red Wings 6-3

 “It’s horrible.
 It’s pure misery,” Bednar explained to reporters after practice Sunday.
 “You feel your effort is good and you’re trying to do your best and you just can’t get it done.”

+“I remember three years ago coming in here playing against these guys, they didn’t look like they wanted to play,” Larkin said.
+“Look at what they’ve done with their top line and Makar is one heck of a player.

+“I find these guys right now a real team, and they’re contenders and the most dynamic team we’ve played against.”

-NOTES: Avalanche F Joonas Donskoi (concussion protocol) missed a fifth straight game.
-He went through practice Sunday and could be back after break.
-“The days feel long when you’re not playing,” Donskoi told the media. … The Avs improved to 4-0 in day games this season.
+NOTES: Red Wings F Frans Nielsen and D Mike Green both suffered upper-body injuries. … Avalanche F Joonas Donskoi (concussion protocol) missed a fifth straight game.
+He went through practice Sunday and could be back after the break. … Kadri recorded his fourth multi-goal game this season.

 UP NEXT